 Maximus UK has signed up to the Ban the Box campaign as part of its commitment to inclusive recruitment.

-Checks and processes that are legally required when recruiting for regulated roles as defined by the Disclosure and Barring Service (DBS) will remain in place where required.
+Legally required checks for regulated roles as defined by the Disclosure and Barring Service (DBS) will remain in place, where needed.

 Dr Paul Williams, Maximus UK Division President said:

 “At Maximus, we understand the transformative effect of employment and the importance of an inclusive workplace.

 “While acknowledging the sensitive nature of our work, we are committed to Ban the Box.
 Our action should give individuals who have prior convictions confidence that their application will be judged on skills and experience, rather than a tick box about their past.”

 Jessica Rose, Business in the Community’s campaign manager said:

 “Two thirds of employers admit to discriminating against people with criminal records, but the employers we work with recognise the skills and loyalty this diverse group of people can bring to their roles.

 “Removing the barrier of a tick box can make all the difference to someone deciding to apply to your company or not, and we need more forward-thinking employers to join the campaign to help stop the cycle of reoffending.”